Movers in Texas

 Pack Essentials for a Couple Weeks

-Depending on how you time your interaction with a moving company and your moving date, you may have to go a couple weeks at your new home without all your possessions.
+Depending on how you time your interaction with a moving company and your moving date, you may have to go a couple of weeks to your new home without all your possessions.

 And anything that you do not have space to pack should go in a list of items that you will need to buy as soon as you arrive in Texas.
 Now you will be sorted for the first few weeks, before your big furniture and other possessions arrive on the moving truck!